This section works best when using a journal.

 ASSESS:

--Search for free resources online like mental health quizzes, worksheets, or other resources provided by a licensed therapist or educator to help with identifying your current state and needs.
+Search for resources (e.g. mental health quizzes, worksheets) provided by a licensed professionals to help with identifying your current state and needs.

 LEARN: